 But don’t start using a name on legal documents, state filings, or marketing materials unless you’ve confirmed that it complies with the state’s requirements.
-This means that it should use the term “limited liability company,” “limited company,” “L.L.C.,” “LLC,” “L.C.,” or “LC,” and it should be distinguishable from every other business name reserved or registered with the Secretary of State.
+This means that it should use the terms “limited liability company” or “limited company,” or the abbreviations “L.L.C.,” “LLC,” “L.C.,” or “LC,” and it should be distinguishable from every other business name reserved or registered with the Secretary of State.
 Check to see if your desired name is already in use by searching for it using the state’s Business Entity Search function.

 Once you’ve found your perfect name, include it on your Certificate of Organization to automatically register it.
 In the event that you’re not quite ready to file an LLC, you can place a 120-day hold on your name by submitting a name reservation request.

 Choosing an Iowa Registered Agent